 - fatigue

 The exact cause of HSDD is still unknown.
-However, researchers suspect that low testosterone levels may be one of the culprits because low-t is linked with less sexual desire.
+However, researchers suspect that low testosterone levels may be one of the culprits because Low-T is linked with less sexual desire.
 TRT (testosterone replacement therapy) has been shown to boost sexual desire in pre-menopausal and post-menopausal women.

-What is the Normal Level of Testosterone in a Woman?
+What Is the Normal Level of Testosterone in a Woman?

 We’ve discussed what causes low testosterone in women.
-The best way to find out if your testosterone levels are indeed low is to talk with your healthcare provider.
+The best way to find out if your testosterone levels are low is to talk with your healthcare provider.

 They’ll order blood tests to measure the testosterone levels in your bloodstream.
 In addition, they may have you do multiple tests because hormone levels naturally shift from day to day.